MileHacker Logo

 Travel Insurance Recommendation

-Full travel insurance is strongly advised.
-It should cover medical emergencies, trip cancellation/interruption, lost/delayed luggage, plus personal liability.
+Comprehensive travel insurance is highly recommended.
+It should cover medical emergencies, trip cancellation or interruption, lost/delayed luggage, and personal liability.
 Ensure your policy covers planned activities.